Step Into Andaman Nicobar Market- Aberdeen Bazaar in 2025

 Nestled in the heart of Port Blair, Aberdeen Bazaar is a haven for locals and visitors alike.
 Step into a world of diversity as you wander through the labyrinthine alleys lined with a kaleidoscope of stalls offering everything from fresh produce to traditional handicrafts and souvenirs.
 Immerse yourself in the rich tapestry of Andaman culture as you browse through intricate handwoven textiles, intricately crafted jewellery, and authentic local artwork.
 After working up an appetite, treat your taste buds to various flavours at the market’s food stalls and eateries.
 From spicy street food to savoury seafood delicacies, Aberdeen Market promises a culinary adventure.

-1. Fascinating History Of The Aberdeen Bazaar
+History & Facts Of The Aberdeen Bazaar

 Image Credit: Biswarup Ganguly for Wikimedia Commons